A Guide to Filoli Historic House and Garden in California

 Tour the inside of the house

-The house itself is incredibly well maintained on both the inside and outside.
-You can walk right through the front door and tour the whole first story.
+The house is incredibly well maintained both inside and outside.
+You can walk right through the front door and tour the whole ground floor.

-Each season the house decor gets changed out, with lots of cut flowers in spring, goards in fall, and winter wonderland holiday decor in winter.
+Each season the house decor gets changed out, with lots of cut flowers in spring, goards in fall, and holiday decor in winter.
+Furniture and decor are constantly changing and are in different places every time I visit — even just a few weeks apart!

 Take photos outside of the house

 The grand entrance at the front of the house is a beautiful spot for photos.
-There are blooming flowers on the porch throughout the year and the magnolias bloom in spring!
+There are cut flowers in pots on the porch throughout the year and the magnolias and wisteria bloom in spring!

 Admire the Sunken Garden

-The Sunken Garden is a large, rectangle pond situated in front of the clock tower.
-There are potted flowers lined up along either side and in summer there were clusters of lily pads growing in it.
+The Sunken Garden is a large, rectangular pond in front of the clock tower.
 It’s one of the most gorgeous spots on the entire property and can be viewed from either end (but you cannot walk on the grass as it’s roped off).

 Walk through the Garden House